caroline495/caroline495/README.md

 </div>
 <br>

-⚡ Fun fact: I am a passionate coffee drinker ☕️ and coffee shop/café explorer...if you are similarly coffee motivated, here are some of my favorite coffee shops in the Bay Area:
+⚡ Fun fact: I am a passionate coffee drinker ☕️ and avid coffee shop/café explorer...if you are similarly coffee motivated, here are some of my favorite coffee shops in the Bay Area:
 - Saint Frank (San Francisco)
 - The Coffee Movement (San Francisco)
 - Chromatic Coffee (San Jose)